stephenvsmith/LocalFCI/tests/testthat/_snaps/rules.md

     Rule 1:
     Orient: 1 *-> 3 o-* 4 as 3 -> 4
+    Rule 1 has been used 1 times.
     Track changes: 1

 # Rule 2 is correct.

     Rule 2:
     Orient: 0 *-> 1 -> 2 as: 0 *-> 2
+    Rule 2 has been used 1 times.
     Rule 2:
     Orient: 3 -> 4 *-> 5 as: 3 *-> 5
+    Rule 2 has been used 2 times.
     Track changes: 1

 # Rule 3 is correct.

     Rule 3:
     Orient: 6 *-> 4
+    Rule 3 has been used 1 times.
     Track changes: 1

 # Rule 4 is correct.